edmunds/shadowreader/docs/cloudwatch-guide.md

   <img src="https://github.com/edmunds/shadowreader/blob/cw-docs/docs/imgs/cw-example2.png?raw=true" alt="shadow-reader-cloudwatch-example2" width="70%" height="70%"/>
 </p>

-- `parsed_timestamp`: timestamp of the traffic logs that are being parsed.
+- `parsed_timestamp` timestamp of the traffic logs that are being parsed.
-- `replayed_timestamp`: timestamp of the traffic logs that are being replaying.
+- `replayed_timestamp` timestamp of the traffic logs that are being replayed.
-- `num_requests`: total number of requests being sent by the load test.
+- `num_requests` total number of requests being sent by the load test.